 - She must live in your home for at least half the year, although this doesn’t mean she can’t live away at school or be temporarily absent from your home for other reasons, as long as she intends to return there.

-- If she works, she can’t pay more than half her own total support needs.
+- She can’t pay more than half her own total support needs if she works or otherwise has income.
 It used to be that you had to establish that you provided more than half of her support, but that rule has been eliminated from the tax code.

 The IRS waives the age limits if your child is permanently and totally disabled.